ferhat113/jobs_webapp/README.md

 # jobs_webapp
-A simple web app for tests in Jenkins
+A simple web app for testing webhook for Jenkins